-Web Time Entry is the online time sheet reporting system used by hourly rate employees and their supervisors.
-OnePort allows you to access WTE and monitor the online time sheets on a daily basis as well as review time sheet history.
-At the end of each bi-weekly pay period, the Payroll department process all approved WTE online time sheets for payment.
+Web Time Entry (WTE), which is accessed through OnePort, is the online time sheet reporting system used by hourly rate employees and their supervisors.
+WTE allows employees to record time worked on a daily basis.
+Supervisors can monitor the progress of online time sheets as well as review time sheet history.
+At the end of each bi-weekly pay period, the Payroll Department processes for payment all approved WTE online time sheets from that time period.

 Hourly Rate Student Employees

-The WTE Student Employee Power Point.pdf provides detail navigation instructions for OnePort login, entering hours worked, and submitting the WTE online time sheet.
+The WTE Student Employee Power Point provides detailed navigation instructions for OnePort login, entering hours worked, and submitting the WTE online time sheet.